 But a 2012 study concluded that with a minimal amount of training, an ordinary person is able to use a fire extinguisher, without getting hurt or hurting others and effectively put out a fire.
 In this study, 98% of the participants operated a fire extinguisher safely and effectively.

-In an emergency situation, recalling your safety trainings are critical.
+In an emergency situation, recalling your safety training is critical.
 For the use of a fire extinguisher, there is a simple, four-step technique called P.A.S.S.
 The meaning behind PASS is easily remembered and will help you handle this important tool efficiently.

 P – Pull.
 Pull out the pin while holding the fire extinguisher away, and release the locking mechanism.